-Iconic films for their soundtracks
+Iconic films for their soundtrack

 Star Wars: music as a cultural symbol